ross-newman/video-launcher/README.md

 - [ ] Parametrize launcher programs (read in demos from file).

 # Installation
-Install the dependancies:

-    $ sudo apt-get install apt-get install python-imaging-tk gnuplot uuid-runtime Clone the code:
+Clone the code:

     $ git clone https://github.com/ross-abaco/abaco-launcher
-Run the Launcher without installing:

-    $cd ./opt/abaco/launcher
-    $ ./recorder.py
-Installing the desktop shortcut:
+## Automated installation
+For automated installation with the desktop shortcut run the makefile:

     $ cd ./abaco-launcher
     $ make install
-Once installed the launcher can be invoked from the desktop shortcut.

-Uninstallation:
+For Uninstallation run:

     $ make uninstall
+    $ make uninstall-apt # To remove any dependant apt-get packages Once installed the launcher can be invoked from the desktop shortcut.

+## Manual Installtion
+For manual installation then install the dependancies:

+    $ sudo apt-get install apt-get install python-imaging-tk gnuplot uuid-runtime Run the Launcher without installing:

+    $ cd ./opt/abaco/launcher
+    $ ./recorder.py

 ## Screenshots
 ![Launcher screenshot](abaco/Abaco-launcher01.png)